 Why Should You Consider Scaling Recipes?

-Of course, it’s important to scale recipes when you’re taking them from the test kitchen to your menu.
-Particularly for recipes made in large batches ahead of time, scaling up a recipe correctly will ensure the small portions your chef experimented with will taste exactly the same when made to meet the breakfast, lunch, or dinner rush.
+Of course, it's important to scale recipes when you're taking them from the test kitchen to your menu.
+Particularly for recipes made in large batches ahead of time, scaling up a recipe correctly will ensure the small serving size or batch your chef experimented with will taste exactly the same when made to meet the required yield for the breakfast, lunch, or dinner rush.

 It's important, however, for all of your head chefs and kitchen managers to know how to scale a recipe up or down so that there is never too much or too little to meet demands.

 Recipe scaling helps control inventory and food waste, as well.
 Your broccoli cheese soup, for example, may be a popular lunch item that's less frequently ordered at dinner.
 You make a larger batch for lunch and a smaller one for dinner, but how much broccoli, cream, and cheddar do you need for each recipe, and how much you should keep on hand?

 Knowing the scaling factor of each of your ingredients and how to scale recipes correctly will help you keep inventory levels precise.